diwasrimal/songs/README.md

 [**lyrics-extractor**](https://github.com/Techcatchers/PyLyrics-Extractor) is a python library which can be used to search for a song's lyrics

-It fetches, extracts and returns the song's title and song lyrics from various websites autocorrecting the song names for the misspelled names along the way.
+It fetches, extracts and returns the song's title and song lyrics from various websites, autocorrecting the song names for the misspelled names along the way.

 `pip install lyrics-extractor`